day8/re-frame/README.md

    {:db  (dissoc-in db [:items item-id])})) ;; effect is change db
 ```

+There are mechanisms in re-frame (beyond us here) whereby you can place
+all necessary aspects of the world into that first `coeffects` argument, on a
+per event-kind basis (different events need to know different things
+in order to get their job done).
+The current application state, `db`,
+is one aspect of the world which is invariably needed.

 On program startup, `h` would have been
 associated with `:delete-item` `events` like this:
 ```clj
 (re-frame.core/reg-event-fx  :delete-item  h)
 ```
+Which says "when you see a `:delete-item` event, use `h` to handle it".

 ### Code For Domino 3